Ficko05/Test-1-sem/Assigment1/README.md

 • What was positive and good about using TDD?

 You notice errors faster, so you dont have to manually find the problems later.

-You find errors before the users find them
+You find errors before the users find them.

-You can confidently refactor the code afterwards
+You can confidently refactor the code afterwards.

-You think about the design of the code before you start to code, where you could loose overview when you sit in coding details
+You think about the design of the code before you start to code.

 • What was annoying or difficult?#